Astounding-GM-tools/astounding-cards/ROADMAP.md

 - Let keyed each-blocks handle partial updates
 - This ensures only changed cards re-render and scroll position is maintained

+### CSS Variables Pattern
+For consistent styling and theming:
+- Separate theme variables (affecting cards) from UI variables
+- Use CSS variables for all colors, spacing, and typography
+- Keep UI styling consistent regardless of theme
+- Use container queries for responsive sizing
+- Maintain print-friendly styles

+### Theme Component Pattern
+For consistent theme application:
+- Use regular elements for interactive/conditional decorations
+- Use pseudo-elements for static decorations
+- Maintain clear z-index layering
+- Support both light and dark versions of decorations
+- Keep flourishes and decorations accessible and print-friendly

 ## Current Progress
 - [x] Basic page layout and grid system
 - [x] Double-sided printing support